nrfconnect/sdk-nrf/applications/asset_tracker_v2/README.rst

 Testing
 =======

-Before running the application, the cloud must be configured.
-Also, the device must be provisioned and configured with certificates according to the instructions for the respective cloud for the connection attempt to succeed.

 After programming the application and all the prerequisites to your development kit, test the application by performing the following steps: